rust-skia/rust-skia/README.md

 ### Skia

 For situations in which Skia does not build or needs to be configured differently, we support some customization support in `skia-bindings/build.rs`.
-For more details about how to customize Skia builds, take a look at the [README of the skia-bindings package](skia-bindings/README.md).
+For more details take a look at the [README of the skia-bindings package](skia-bindings/README.md).

-Note that crate packages _will_ try to download prebuilt binaries from [skia-binaries](<https://github.com/rust-skia/skia-binaries/releases>) if the platform matches with one of the binaries build on the CI.
-If the download fails, a full build of Skia is triggered.
+Please share your build experience so that we can try to automate the build and get to the point where `cargo build` _is_ sufficient to build the bindings _including_ Skia, and if that is not possible, clearly prompts to what's missing.

 ## Examples